How CARTO works

 If you’re curious about the projection used in CARTO, take a look at this guide! :)

 The CARTO datasets can be used to:

-Maps in CARTO can be built with a varied look and feel, using different libraries (CARTO.js, CARTO VL) or tools (Builder) or with different audiences in mind.
-However, there are two main elements that are needed to build a map in CARTO:
+Maps in CARTO can be built with a varied look and feel, using different libraries (CARTO.js, CARTO VL) or tools (Builder). with different audiences in mind.
+Two main elements, however, are required to build a map in CARTO:

 style properties and